jrollin/react-typescript-workshop/2_react_install/exercice.md

 <Welcome message="world" /> => "Hello world !"
 ```

-> you could use mutliple components
+> you could use multiple components